cavo789/joomla_log_admin/readme.md

 ### Install

+1. Follow the link [log_admin.php](https://github.com/cavo789/joomla_log_admin/blob/master/log_admin.php), the source code of the script will be displayed in a tab of your browser.
-1. Make a right-click on the hyperlink to [log_admin.php](https://github.com/cavo789/joomla_log_admin/blob/master/log_admin.php) and select `save the target of the link as` so you can save the file on your hard disk.
+2. Make a right click and select `Save As` to save the file on your computer. *If your site is local, save directly in the `/administrator` folder of your Joomla site.*
-2. With a FTP client, copy the downloaded file onto your website, in the `/administrator` folder.
+3. If your site is remote, launch your FTP client, connect to your site and upload the file you just saved in the `/administrator` folder of your remote site.

 ### Usage